Journey to Beautiful Mount Stewart House & Gardens

 Mount Stewart, County Down, Northern Ireland- Green spaces for walking

-The gardens hold a lovely combination of colours, beautiful contrasts of mood, swinging from hot reds, yellows and oranges in the geometric parterres on one side of the Italian garden, and silvers and mauves on the other side, to cool greens and curved design of the Spanish garden with its circular pool, which can be seen from above via a pantiled loggia and screened by arches of clipped leylandii.
+The gardens hold a lovely combination of colours, and beautiful contrasts of mood, swinging from hot reds, yellows and oranges in the geometric parterres on one side of the Italian garden and silvers and mauves on the other side to cool greens and curved designs of the Spanish garden with its circular pool, which can be seen from above via a pantiled loggia and screened by arches of clipped leylandii.

 The Dodo Terrace is magic.
 It has stone carvings of animal characters given by Edith to members of her Ark Club, such as Harold the Humming Bird and Winston the Warlock.
 It’s one of the best parks in Northern Ireland for a family vacation.